 - Please provide your own mask.
 There will be masks available for purchase on campus if you don’t have one.

-- For every day that you are on campus, you will need to fill out a Qualtrics survey (link coming soon) that will be used for contact tracing if necessary.
+- For every day that you are on campus, you will need to fill out a digital survey that will be used for contact tracing if necessary.
 Only CGU Human Resources staff will have access to this data, and it will be deleted on a monthly basis.

 - COVID-19 testing will be available through Student Health Services.

-- Check your temperature regularly, and don’t come to campus if your temperature is over 100.4 degrees.
+- Check your temperature regularly, and don’t come to campus if your temperature is over 100.4 degrees, or you have a cough, sore throat, shortness of breath, decrease in taste or smell, upset stomach – nausea, vomiting or diarrhea, or unexplained general muscle pain.

 - If you test positive for COVID-19, let Alex Gaytan in Human Resources know as soon as possible.
 If you’ve been on campus in the month prior to your diagnosis, CGU will assist with contact tracing.